rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 10. Click on **Add Attribute**
     <img src= "images/okta12.png" alt="Okta" style="border: 1px solid black;">

+11. Refer to the User Mapping table shown below and **ensure all of the mandatory attributes are added**.
+Some attributes may have already been created by default, you do not have to add them.

-    To Add an attribute, Refer to the User Mapping table and enter the following details:
+    To Add an attribute, and enter the following details:

     * Data type : Refer to value from the **Mapping Type** column from the User Mapping Table
     * Display name : Refer to the value from the **IAM Domain (IDCS) User Attribute** column from the User Mapping Table